 Amazon Prime benefits cover so much more than free shipping, although that’s definitely part of the appeal!
-I was a Prime member for years before I dug into exactly what comes with my yearly $119 payment to Amazon (including how to share a prime membership).
+I was a Prime member for years before I dug into exactly what comes with my yearly $139 payment to Amazon (including how to share a prime membership).

 Between constantly changing the names of Prime Benefits and offering different versions depending on where you live, it can be confusing.
 For example, what’s the difference between Amazon Music Prime and Music Unlimited?
 Or Amazon Fresh versus Whole Foods Delivery?
 Prime Reading or Kindle Unlimited?

 If you’re wondering if a Prime membership is worth it or you’re curious about what you’re missing out on with your membership, this is for you.

 Amazon just raised their prices in the Spring of 2022.
 Annual membership fees are $139, up from $119.
 If you pay monthly, Amazon Prime will run you $14.99/month, where it used to only cost $12.99/month.
 Students are now paying $69/year or $7.49/month – a $10/year or $1/month price increase.

 If you have EBT or Medicaid, you can qualify for a discounted Prime membership, which will run you $7.49/month.
 You will have to recertify every 12 months to continue to qualify for the discount pricing.

 TIP: As long as you haven’t had a membership in the past 12 months, you qualify for a free trial membership of Prime.
 You will start being charged for your membership after the first 30 days.

 Two-Day shipping is Amazon legend and it’s the benefit that hooked most of us.
 You could say it made us allergic to paying for shipping everywhere.
 You probably know Amazon ships almost everything (including items from Amazon Pharmacy) to Prime members for free.

 But there are a lot of other benefits included in your Prime membership, too.